zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 **Unallocated Royalties** – Sometimes called “black box” or "suspense" royalties, these are royalties for which a publisher or writer is named but cannot be traced by a pay source.
 Writers who earn royalties for usage but cannot be found are often referred to as “lost” writers.
 After an established waiting period, these royalties are no longer payable and are generally distributed by top earners by market share.

 **User-Generated Content (UGC)** - User-generated content, or “UGC,” in the context of song rights, refers to content created by a platform’s users (e.g. YouTube or TikTok) that contains copyrighted music.
-This is often unlicensed or subject to a blanket use license between the platform and the rightsholder.
+This is often unlicensed or subject to a blanket use license between the platform and the rights holder.

 ## W

 **Work-For-Hire** - In this context, an agreement in which a songwriter composes a musical work within the scope of their employment for another entity and does not retain copyright or publishing ownership over the work.
 Work-for-hire agreements are common in film, TV, and advertising, in which production companies often hire composers to create music specifically for their projects.
 Instead of receiving an initial fee and subsequent royalties, a work-for-hire creator receives only a one-time up-front fee for their work.

-**Writer Share** - The writer share, or “writer’s share of performance,” is the portion of performance royalties that is paid directly to a songwriter, whether or not they have a publisher.
+**Writer Share** - The writer share, or “writer’s share of performance,” is the portion of performance royalties that is paid directly to a songwriter, whether they have a publisher.
 It is distinguished in this way from the publisher share.